• Skip to primary navigation

 Cover with Breadcrumbs and Fry

-Season the flour and eggs with salt and pepper.
-Set up 3 bowls and fill them with flour, eggs, and breadcrumbs.
+Season the flour and beaten egg with salt and black pepper.
+Set up 3 bowls and fill them with flour, egg mixture, and breadcrumbs.

 flour, egg and breadcrumbs for dipping the rice balls